Our trainees have gone on to the very best institutions around the word and have set up labs across the country.

 For additional information please contact the course coordinator alexey.kostikov [at] mcgill.ca (Dr. Alexey Kostikov).

 This course is concerned with the principles of medical imaging as applied to conventional diagnostic radiography, X-ray computed tomography (CT), positron emission tomography (PET), and magnetic resonance imaging (MRI).
 The course emphasizes a linear system approach to the formation, processing, and display of medical images.

 Offered by: Medical Physics Unit.
 Instructor: Dr. Ives Levesque.

 BMDE 610: Functional Neuroimaging Fusion

-Biomedical Engineering: Biomedical engineering: Multimodal data fusion of electrophysiology and functional neuroimaging data, including: detailed description of source localization methods for Electro- and MagnetoEncephaloGraphy data, analysis of brain hemodynamic activity through simultaneous recordings with electrophysiology, analysis and reconstruction of Near Infra-Red Spectroscopy data, modeling of the neurovascular coupling,validation methodology.
+This course focuses on multimodal data fusion of electrophysiology and functional neuroimaging data, including a detailed description of source localization methods for electro- and magnetoencephalography data, analysis of brain hemodynamic activity through simultaneous recordings with electrophysiology, analysis and reconstruction of near infra-red spectroscopy data, modeling of the neurovascular coupling, and validation methodology.

 Offered by: Biomedical Engineering.
 Instructor: Dr. Christophe Grova.

 This course focuses on advanced magnetic resonance imaging and spectroscopy techniques to investigate the structure, connectivity, chemistry and physiology of the brain, including data acquisition and reconstruction techniques, scanner hardware, and contrast mechanisms.
 There is a focus on neuroscience applications.